 Reported in expenses as ACA risk adjustment user fees (incurred/paid)

-ACA Transitional Reinsurance Program

-Amounts recoverable for claims paid due to ACA Reinsurance

-Amounts recoverable for claims unpaid due to ACA Reinsurance (contra-liability)

-Amounts receivable relating to uninsured plans for contributions for ACA Reinsurance

-Liabilities for contributions payable due to ACA Reinsurance - not reported as ceded premium

-Ceded reinsurance premiums payable due to ACA Reinsurance

-Liability for amounts held under uninsured plans contributions for ACA Reinsurance

-Ceded reinsurance premiums due to ACA Reinsurance

-Reinsurance recoveries (income statement) due to ACA Reinsurance payments or expected payments

-ACA Reinsurance Contributions – not reported as ceded premium

-ACA Temporary Risk Corridors Program

-Accrued retrospective premium due from ACA Risk Corridors

-Reserve for rate credits or policy experience rating refunds due to ACA Risk Corridors

-Effect of ACA Risk Corridors on net premium income (paid/received)

-Effect of ACA Risk Corridors on change in reserves for rate credits

-61. In addition, beginning in annual 2014 and both quarterly and annual thereafter, a roll forward of prior year ACA risk-sharing provisions specified asset and liability balances shall be disclosed in the annual statutory Notes to Financial Statements, as illustrated in Exhibit B. Note for the roll forward illustration, assets shall be reflected gross of any nonadmission.
+61. In addition, beginning in annual 2014 and both quarterly and annual thereafter, a roll forward of prior year ACA risk-sharing provisions for the risk adjustment program specified asset and liability balances shall be disclosed in the annual statutory Notes to Financial Statements, as illustrated in Exhibit B. Note for the roll forward illustration, assets shall be reflected gross of any nonadmission.
 The reasons for adjustments to prior year balances (i.e. federal audits, revised participant counts, information which impacted risk score projections, etc.) shall also be disclosed.
-For year-end 2014, all columns and rows are expected to be zero since 2014 is the first year that a receivable or liability will be recorded.
-For reporting periods on or after March 31, 2016, the risk corridors roll forward is amended to require disclosure of the risk corridors asset and liability balances and subsequent adjustments by program benefit year.
 The beginning receivable or payable in the roll forward will reflect the prior year-end balance for the specified benefit.

-62. For reporting periods ending on or after March 31, 2016, for both quarterly and annual reporting, the following information is required for risk corridors balances by program benefit year:
+62. For reporting periods ending on or after March 31, 2016, for both quarterly and annual reporting, the following information is required for risk adjustment balances by program benefit year:

 Estimated amount to be filed or final amounts filed with federal agency